Stuart Schweigert

-Stuart Eric Schweigert (born June 21, 1981) is a former American football safety.
-He played college football at Purdue and played in the National Football League (NFL) for five seasons, from 2004 to 2008.
-He was drafted in the third round of the 2004 NFL Draft by the Oakland Raiders.
+Stuart Eric Schweigert (born June 21, 1981) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Purdue Boilermakers and played in the National Football League (NFL) for five seasons, from 2004 to 2008.
+He was selected in the third round of the 2004 NFL draft by the Oakland Raiders.

-Early years
+Early life

 Schweigert played quarterback and safety for Saginaw Heritage High School in Saginaw, Michigan.
 As a senior, he was ranked as the No. 9 defensive back and No. 78 player overall in the nation by Prep Football Report.
 He was ranked as the No. 18 best skill athlete by SuperPrep and a four-star recruit (out of five) by Rivals.com.
-He amassed 1,502 rushing yards with 22 touchdowns as an option quarterback, threw for 500 yards with four touchdowns, and recorded 50 tackles with three interceptions and seven pass breakups on defense as senior.
+He amassed 1,502 rushing yards with 22 touchdowns as an option quarterback, threw for 500 yards with four touchdowns, and recorded 50 tackles with three interceptions and seven pass breakups on defense as a senior.
 He was timed in 4.4 seconds in the 40-yard dash, and won the Michigan state champion in the 100 meters with a time of 10.45 defeating Charles Rogers.
 He placed third in the 200 meters in 21.6.